-Other toxic effects include nausea, vomiting, drowsiness, dizziness, confusion, lethargy, flushing, hypoxia, unconsciousness and coma.
+Other toxic effects include nausea, vomiting, drowsiness, dizziness, confusion, lethargy, flushing, hypoxia and unconsciousness to the point of coma.

 Treatment

 As far as treatment is concerned, elimination of nifedipine and the restoration of stable cardiovascular conditions have priority.

 After oral ingestion, gastric lavage is indicated, if necessary in combination with irrigation of the small intestine.
 Ipecacuanha should be given to children.